pymupdf/PyMuPDF/docs/page.rst

       *(New in v1.17.7)*

-      Retrieves the text of contained in a rectangle.
+      Retrieve the text contained in a rectangle.

       :arg rect-like rect: rect-like.

       :returns: a string with interspersed linebreaks where necessary.
+This is the same as ``page.getText("text", clip=rect, flags=0)`` with a removed final line break.

    .. index::